Sexual Assault Sentencing and Penalties

 In New York, sexual assault constitutes a class D felony.
 The sentencing judge has discretion to set the sentence, but the law binds the judge to impose a sentence within a certain range.
 Moreover, the sentence is an "indeterminate" one, which means that the judge doesn't set an exact term.
 Instead, the judge picks a range of years from in between the absolute minimum and the absolute maximum set by law.
 The defendant could serve the entire term or just the minimum amount depending on their behavior in prison and other factors.
 New York law sets the absolute minimum sentence for sexual assault at one to two years and the absolute maximum penalty at seven years.
 Judges can choose any range that falls within those limits.

 In order to learn more about specific sentencing and penalties for sexual assault, consult the laws of the jurisdiction where the conviction took place.
-Check out FindLaw's State Sexual Assault Laws guide for more information.
+Check out FindLaw's State Sexual Assault Laws guide for more information or find answers on our sexual abuse legal answers page.

 Federal Sexual Assault Sentencing and Penalties